 Paved and unpaved access roads that provide access to the interior of the site will remain for site access, monitoring, security, and fire protection.
-The office, shop, and trucking facility on Parcel A will also remain.
+The main office, truck shop, steel buildings/ structures, outdoor equipment and ancillary supply storage area, and trucking facility on Parcel A will also remain.